Blennorea with inclusions. Blenorrhea in newborns Prognosis, consequences and complications

 2. Examination of discharge from the eyes.
 The material is studied in the laboratory.
 This allows you to determine the presence of infection.

-These methods allow you to quickly and effectively determine the disease.
+These methods allow you to quickly and effectively identify the disease.
 It is diagnosed very quickly, after which the patient is immediately treated.

 • chloramphenicol solution 0.25%;